Go Back

 Shep’s story Pt 2:

-Shep gained more and more trust in people and became totally happy with everyone.
-His transformation from a dying dog to a beautiful, strong male is amazing.
-Then the best thing ever happened - a couple visited the shelter and chose to adopt not only Shep but also a young Rottweiler puppy to keep him company.
-Probably for the first in his life he found a home and family.
+Shep gained more and more trust in people and became totally happy with everyone; all he needed was a loving family to provide the affection and attention he had been missing.
+Then, Shep’s life took another positive turn.
+A couple came to the shelter, fell in love with him, and decided to adopt not only Shep but also a young Rottweiler puppy for companionship.
+For probably the first time in his life, Shep found a home and experienced the warmth of family.

 Shep’s story Pt 3:

-If you could makes SHEP's dream come true or would like more information then please send us a private message (including your email address), call us on (+357) 99683775, email colleenatpaws@outlook.com or come to the shelter to meet him.
+If you would like to help SHEP or would like more information, then send us a private message (please include your email address in the message), email colleenatpaws@outlook.com, or come to the shelter to meet him.

 Author Info